SCIENCE 3200 - Communicating Science III

 General Course Information

-Course Code SCIENCE 3200 Course Communicating Science III Coordinating Unit Sciences General Term Winter Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per day Available for Study Abroad and Exchange Y Prerequisites Successful completion of 48 units of an undergradfuate degree program Incompatible SCIENCE 7020 Course Description Overview of science communication in the 21st century; Science writing: structuring articles and reports, writing effectively for both specialist and non-specialist audiences; Use of oral presentations and displays to communicate science; Use of emerging online social media in science communication.
+Course Code SCIENCE 3200 Course Communicating Science III Coordinating Unit Sciences General Term Winter Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per day Available for Study Abroad and Exchange Y Prerequisites Successful completion of 48 units of an undergraduate degree program Incompatible SCIENCE 7020, SCIENCE 4020 Course Description Overview of science communication in the 21st century; Science writing: structuring articles and reports, writing effectively for both specialist and non-specialist audiences; Use of oral presentations and displays to communicate science; Use of emerging online social media in science communication.

 The full timetable of all activities for this course can be accessed from Course Planner.